Skip to Main Content

 • Have a bank account in the name of the applicant organisation;

-• Can cash flow the project from own resources (as grants are paid in arrears)
+• Can cash flow the project from their own resources (grants are paid in arrears);

 • Can, spend the grant and provide eligible evidence of spend within a 1-4 month timeframe (to be agreed during the grant set up).

-The following sectors, organisations and projects are not eligible for Better Youth Spaces:
+The following sectors, organisations and activities are not eligible:

 • Hospitals